ash-edmondson/Pok-mon-quiz/README.md

 A Pokémon quiz coded in Ruby

+Pokémon is a trdemark of Pokémon Nintendo/Creatures Inc./GAME FREAK inc

-Pokémon is ©2022 Pokémon. ©1995 - 2022 Nintendo/Creatures Inc./GAME FREAK inc. TM, ®Nintendo.
+ ©2022 Pokémon. ©1995 - 2022 Nintendo/Creatures Inc./GAME FREAK inc. TM, ®Nintendo.

   I do not own the rights this is a fan made quiz